denbeigh2000/goi3bar/README.md

 Some sample configurations are in the `scripts/` directory, run them with `go run scripts/scriptname`

-I've tried to include some useful interfaces to make making blocks easy, which I will document in godoc later.
+I've include some useful interfaces to make making blocks easy, which are documented in godoc.

 Talk is cheap!
 This powers my own i3bar:
 ![i3bar](https://i.imgur.com/B2YBgCZ.png)